lamalab-org/toolminutes/tools/notero.md

 First things first, here is the source of [Notero](https://github.com/dvanoni/notero).
 Thanks to [dvanoni](https://github.com/dvanoni) for this awesome tool!

-To install the extension, follow the ncie installation guide in the repository!
+To install the extension, follow the nice installation guide in the repository!

 ## Functionality showcase